semistone/repl_queue/README.md

 which require response immediately.
 Async request could response as message accepted, then process those requests later.
 It also very useful in batch tasks.
-Aso if remote is out of service or network is blocked, then those requests will hold inside local queue, after remote host is up and ready to serve, then the request will rely to remote by correct order(fifo).
+Also if remote is out of service or network is blocked, then those requests will hold inside local queue, after remote host is up and ready to serve, then the request will rely to remote by correct order(fifo).
 It is similar concept as email queue.
+### Version 0.0.1
+    support binary format
+    revamp fifo kill

 ### source directory
 ####lib
     basic libraries